i-winxd/mouse-drawer/README.md

 # The mouse project

+Feed it an image and it will try to draw it on your first monitor wherever you want.
+This program detects the black parts of an image.

 ## Running this

 1. Install Python 3.10 or later.
 This program was made to work with Python 3.10